klerick/nestjs-json-api/libs/json-api/json-api-nestjs/README.md

     debug?: boolean; // Debug info in result object, like error message pipeForId?: Type<PipeTransform> // Nestjs pipe for validate id params, by default ParseIntPipe operationUrl?: string // Url for atomic operation https://jsonapi.org/ext/atomic/
-    // TypeOrm
-    useSoftDelete?: boolean // Use soft delete
-    runInTransaction?: <Func extends (...args: any) => any>(
-      isolationLevel: IsolationLevel,
-      fn: Func
-    ) => ReturnType<Func> // You can use cutom function for wrapping transaction in atomic operation, example: runInTransaction from https://github.com/Aliheym/typeorm-transactional
-    // MicroOrm
+    // You can add params for MicroOrm or TypeOrm adapter
-    arrayType?: string[]; //Custom type for indicate of array };
+  } ;
 }
 ```